 - Not all airlines allow you to use your TSA PreCheck membership to get through security, but Clear works no matter what airline you’re flying.

-TSA PreCheck is currently available at more locations than Clear, but Clear gives you access to expedited security lines at stadiums and arenas, as well as airports.
-Plus, Clear never puts you through the hassle of random security screening.
+If you want an affordable way to shorten the time it takes to get through airport security, TSA PreCheck might be the better choice for you.
+It’s also currently available at more locations than Clear.
+However, Clear provides access to expedited security lines at stadiums and arenas as well as airports, and it will never put you through the hassle of random security screening.

 All information about the American Express® Green Card has been collected independently by Bankrate.com and has not been reviewed or approved by the issuer.